-- A) Profiles showing existing and proposed elevations along the center line of all STREETS.
+- A. Profiles showing existing and proposed elevations along the center line of all STREETS.
 Where a proposed STREET intersects an existing STREET or STREETS, the elevations along the center line of the existing STREET or STREETS, within one hundred (100) feet of the intersection, shall be shown.
-All elevations shall be referenced to the United States Geological Survey, provided that bench marks exist within one-half (1/2) mile of the boundary of the SUBDIVISION. - B) Plans and profiles showing the locations and a typical section of STREET pavements, including curbs and gutters, sidewalks, manholes and catch basins; the location of STREET trees, street lighting standards and STREET signs; the location, size and invert elevations of existing and proposed sanitary sewers, STORM WATER drains and fire hydrants; the exact location and size of all water, gas and other underground utilities or structures; and the location and elevation of the one hundred year floodplain, where applicable.
+All elevations shall be referenced to the United States Geological Survey. - B. Plans and profiles showing the locations and a typical section of STREET pavements, including curbs and gutters, sidewalks, manholes and catch basins; the location of STREET trees, street lighting standards and STREET signs; the location, size and invert elevations of existing and proposed sanitary sewers, STORM WATER drains and fire hydrants; the exact location and size of all water, gas and other underground utilities or structures; and the location and elevation of the one hundred year floodplain, where applicable.

+ARTICLE VII

-ARTICLE VII GENERAL REQUIREMENTS AND DESIGN STANDARDS
+GENERAL REQUIREMENTS AND DESIGN STANDARDS